pritirooj-source/Python_Village_Rosalind/README.md

 * **INI6: Dictionaries:** Frequency distribution modeling using optimized `Counter` algorithms.

 ---
-*Strictly adhering to a Zero-Error Framework for Advanced Computational Metagenomics.*
+*Strictly adhering to a zero-error Framework for Advanced Computational Metagenomics.*